zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 | ARI  | 0.96145 | 74.1 | 0.2 | 0.51 | 0.09 | 0.16 |
 | 1RI  | 1.10622 | 119.4 | 0.2 | 0.54 | 0.1 | 0.22 |

-From Table 3 above, it's clear that the SPH Correct Diffusion method makes all the difference when it comes to accuracy against Serpent.
+From [full_control_rods] above, it's clear that the SPH Correct Diffusion method makes all the difference when it comes to accuracy against Serpent.
 With the SPH Correction, Griffin can match the eigenvalue and the Absorption and Generation rates calculated by Serpent with maximum errors down to half a percent.

- A three-dimenionsonal rendering of the scalar flux in group 10 for the one rod in case is provided in Figure 2 below.
+ A three-dimenionsonal rendering of the scalar flux in group 10 for the one rod in case is provided in [1rodin] below.
 The depression of the flux around the inserted control rod positioned just outside the core region is clearly visible.

-!media /htr10/one_rod_in_volumetric_res2.pdf
+!media /htr10/one_rod_in_volumetric_res2.png
       style=width:80%
       id=1rodin
       caption=Rendering of the scalar flux in group 10 (most thermal flux) for the one-rod in configuration.
 The depression of the flux around the inserted control rod positioned just outside the core is clearly visible..